.Public Schools of North Carolina.Department of Health and Human Services

 These services are designed to ensure access or referral to primary health care services.
 The services also should foster appropriate use of primary health care services, prevent and control communicable disease and other health problems, provide emergency care for illness or injury, promote and provide optimum sanitary conditions for a safe school facility and school environment, and provide educational and counseling opportunities for promoting and maintaining individual, family, and community health.
 Qualified professionals such as physicians, nurses, dentists, health educators, and other allied health personnel provide these services.

-Child Health Insurance: Health Check/Medicaid for Children & NC Health Choice
+Child Health Insurance: Health Choice for Children

 Dental Health Services